-Tax when you rollover your super into a Pension Account
+Tax when you rollover your super from another fund

-Generally, provided the amount is within your transfer balance cap, you will not have to pay tax on any money you have rolled over from your Accumulation Account(s), unless the amount contains an untaxed element.
+Generally, provided the amount is within your Transfer Balance Cap, you will not have to pay tax on any money you have rolled over from your Australian Practical Superannuation Account(s), unless the amount contains an untaxed element.
 Any untaxed element will be taxed at 15%.
 Typically, this will only apply if you are transferring from an untaxed super fund (usually public sector funds).
+There are no taxes for rolling over from an Account to a Pension Account.